liveandletbri/food_db/README.md

 Another option is [cloud sync](food_db/food_db_app/cloud_sync/README.md).
 When enabled, your recipes are backed up to a read-only site hosted in S3.
 Though you lose basically all the functionality of FoodDB, it's a nice compromise to be able to securely access your recipes when away from home and even when FoodDB is taken offline.

 ### Port forwarding
 You have two options when port forwarding - open up to any computer/phone/dog that's connected to your wifi network, or open up to _anyone, anywhere_.
 Obviously, the latter is more dangerous.
-I am not a security expert and I know I have made a few compromises (search the repo for `csrf_exempt` 😅) in my Django security.
+I am not a security expert and I know I have made a few compromises (search the repo for `csrf_exempt` or check out the use of `| safe` on a user input on the recipe detail page 😅) in my Django security.

 That said, if you open up to the world, you can access Food DB from anywhere.
 At the grocery store and trying to decide what to eat?
 Log into Food DB from your phone!
 If that sounds good to you, do a little resarch on how to secure your setup.
 I'm not a security expert and my own site is not open to the public internet.